Getting Started

 How do I modify the behavior of a projectile?

-• You can change the behavior of your Projectiles when requesting its creation from the ProjectileCaller.
+• You can change the behavior of your Projectiles when requesting its creation to a ProjectileCaller.

 • The request_projectile method will take your custom functions as parameters.